-What you must pay when Services that are covered for you you get these services Medicare Diabetes Prevention Program (MDPP) There is no coinsurance.
-MDPP services will be covered for eligible Medicare copayment, or deductible beneficiaries under all Medicare health plans. for the MDPP benefit.
+Medicare Diabetes Prevention Program (MDPP)

+MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.

 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

+There is no coinsurance. copayment, or deductible for the MDPP benefit.

-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
-20% coinsurance for Members of our plan receive coverage for these drugs through Medicare Part B our plan.
-Covered drugs include: chemotherapy and radiation drugs.
-Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical Prior Authorization is center services required.
-Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan 20% coinsurance for other Clotting factors you give yourself by injection if you Medicare Part B drugs. have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Prior Authorization is Injectable osteoporosis drugs, if you are homebound, required. have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot selfadminister the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B prescription drug benefit.
+Medicare Part B prescription drugs

+These drugs are covered under Part B of Original Medicare.
+Members of our plan receive coverage for these drugs through our plan.
+Covered drugs include:

+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot selfadminister the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

+We also cover some vaccines under our Part B prescription drug benefit.